 Regarding security, data must be secure to protect the institution’s reputation, its students and staff’s privacy and the institution’s assets.
 Privacy was brought to the forefront due to GDPR in 2018.
 People will interact with institutions who handle their data respectively and are easy to do busy with.
 Integration is becoming increasingly important due to the increase in the number of data systems and the explosion in the amount of data along with the need for integration between data systems.
 Data governance including system inventory makes integration easier.
 Data-enabled higher education institutions must understand the meaning and accuracy of institutional data as well as how data is maintained and kept usable.
 Without accurate data, decisions-making will be more difficult.
 Higher education leaders can make successful decisions if they at the right time have the access to trusted data.
-Data governance is not about control.
+Data governance and data intelligence is not about control.
 It is about advising and helping the institution’s employees.
 Effective data management and governance is the foundation on which decision making is built.

 The Educause 2019 list communicates much of what we have said at IData over the past few years.
 We agree that data should be a focus at higher education institutions as improvements will translate into big advances.
 And improvements are necessary to give students, professors, and administrators increased access to data.
 Data needs to be unlocked and accessible so that it can be trusted and made actionable.
 Greater effectiveness and efficiency are achieved when data is governed, managed and integrated better.
 IData helps institutions understand the necessary data components (find the data, clean it, standardize it, safeguard it) as well as assisting with integration.